Cara Delevingne divides fans with ‘Peg the patriarchy’ vest at 2021 Met Gala

 “If anyone doesn’t know what this word is, you’re going to have to look it up because I’m not going to explain it,” she said, referring to the term “peg”.

-The term “pegging” refers to a sexual act during which a woman performs an*l sex on a male with a strap-on sex toy.
+The term “pegging” refers to a sexual act during which a woman performs anal sex on a male with a strap-on sex toy.

 Offering somewhat of an explanation, she added: “You know, it’s a bit like, ‘stick it to the man’, if anyone wants to look up the word.”